TypeFox/monaco-languageclient/README.md

 - Look at [the example client](https://github.com/TypeFox/monaco-languageclient/blob/master/example/src/client.ts) to learn how to start Monaco language client.
 - Look at [the example express app](https://github.com/TypeFox/monaco-languageclient/blob/master/example/src/server.ts) to learn how to open a web socket with an express app and launch a language server within the current process or as an external process.

+Click [here](http://typefox.io/teaching-the-language-server-protocol-to-microsofts-monaco-editor) for a detail explanation how to connect the Monaco editor to your language server.

 ## Getting started

 ```bash